 Advising is mandatory in the College of Nursing and Health Professions.
-Advisor holds on registration each term until students have been advised.
-Advisors clear the student for registration.
+The advisor places a hold on registration each term until students have been advised after which the advisor will clear the student for registration.
 Students should meet with assigned advisor to plan a program of study.

 Each student is assigned an advisor who will work with the student in planning for transition through the program.
 ADVISEES MUST MEET WITH THEIR ADVISORS PRIOR TO REGISTRATION FOR CLASSES.
 Additional meetings may be held if deemed necessary by advisee, advisor or both.
+Meeting may be face-to-face, virtual, phone, email, or equivalent correspondence.